Species on the Move 2023

 International Conference Series

 This is the third iteration of the successful SOTM series.
 2016 was held in Tasmania and 2019 in South Africa.
-SOTM 2023 is being hosted by the University of Florida in Bonita Springs, FL, USA with excursions to the Everglades National Park and surrounding habitats.
+SOTM 2023 is being hosted by the University of Florida in Bonita Springs, FL, USA with excursions to the amazingly diverse forest and wetland ecosystems of South Florida.

 On behalf of the 2023 Conference Convenors and Conference Committee, it is our great pleasure to welcome each and every one of you to Southern Florida – home to the Everglades National Park, Big Cypress National Preserve and the FL Keys – for what will be a rewarding, diverse and engaging Species on the Move International Conference Series held from May 14-19, 2023.

 The conference brings together scientists and natural resource managers working in the disciplines of global change, biogeography and evolution, and relevant in contexts of natural resource management, biodiversity management and conservation, and theoretical ecology.